Realisations During Grief - finding acceptance

 “I have the power to choose how I remember and honour you.”

-It made me think back to some of the moments that I truly felt that power.
+This is one of the grief affirmations from my guided grief journal.
+I think that for much of grief, the feeling of being powerless is overwhelming.
+However, at some point (and this is different for everyone), we realise that we do have choices in how we grieve and remember.
+I've been thinking back to some of the moments that I truly felt that I held this power.
 Firstly, I had to believe in the acceptance part of the grief journey which took me quite some time.
 It’s so weird, because that part actually did really suddenly hit.
 It was a ping moment for me.
 I had been desperately waiting for someone or something that would make me feel better.
 That would bring the “old me” back.
 I’d heard the often talked about “time heals grief” theory over and over again and felt like I was in this waiting room and that one day in the future, I’d eventually somehow just be okay again.

 Then, one day two things hit me: